-This is the first of four lessons about verb types.
+This is the first of many lessons about the four verb types.
+We’ve tried to break down the beautiful complexity of Anishinaabe verbs to help you assemble the parts into a whole.
 It is presented with help from Sean Kennedy of White Earth Nation, living now in Milwaukee, Wisconsin.
 Please note:

 Let’s learn some widely used Verb Type 1 words and phrases.
 The following vocabulary is singular.